 This lovely piece differs a little from Karen's normal style.
 It's more heavily glazed than much of her work and is less abtract.
 But that doesn't detract from it's appeal.

-A stoneware vase, so frost proof, made from crank clay and glazed.
+A frost-proof stoneware vase, made from crank clay and glazed.
 The glaze gives different effects according to how thickly it is applied.
 A thin area will be goldish brown, thicker layers will be blue-grey or blue.
 It has a ridged textured central section which has a manganese and copper glaze which can glint in sunlight.

 There are a small number of drainage holes in the base so it could be used should you wish as a particularly elegant planter (imagine the drama of a single large Allium) or just as a discrete but very pleasing garden sculpture.